ASSA ABLOY gains new knowledge and peace of mind with electric safety test

 “The test procedure has also been educational for us, as the test has given us new information about our product.
 You learn new things about your product.”

-EN 60950-1, Information technology equipment – Safety Part 1: General requirements
+EN IEC 62368-1, Audio-/video-, information- and communication technology equipment – Part 1: Safety requirements

 - The standard covers all types of IT equipment, for example products that include radio modules like Wi-Fi and Bluetooth.

-- The requirements in EN 60950-1 are aimed at avoiding or minimizing the risk of the product being involved in causing injury or damage to people, domestic animals or property.
+- The requirements in EN IEC 62368-1 are aimed at avoiding or minimizing the risk of the product being involved in causing injury or damage to people, domestic animals or property.